 Currently a full-time PhD student at the University of Birmingham, his research focuses on multichannel acousmatic composition.

 Drawing exclusively from an ever-growing recording library of species, soundscapes and abiotic phenomena, Mark deconstructs, processes and rearranges sounds from nature, creating intricate, large-scale audio works using programming languages and other specialised software.

-A substantial component of this practice-led research explores the relationship between sound recording and acousmatic composition: more specifically, how the inherent methodologies of wildlife sound recording inform creative work in the studio, and how intensive, studio-based sonic manipulation influences subsequent work in the field.
+A substantial component of this practice-led research explores the relationship between sound recording and acousmatic composition: in particular, how the inherent methodologies of wildlife sound recording inform creative work in the studio, and how intensive, studio-based sonic manipulation influences subsequent work in the field.

 Finished compositions are projected through the University's internationally-renowned BEAST sound system, which is capable of mounting multichannel configurations of up to 100 loudspeakers and is one of the largest of its type worldwide.

 Other areas of interest include: the broader practice of field recording and its associated technologies, methodologies, pedagogy and online community; approaches to wildlife sound archiving and curation; the historical development of wildlife sound recording; and cross-disciplinary conservation projects.

 Mark's recordings have been broadcast on BBC Radio 4, mentioned by the Guardian and publicised by conservation organisations such as the Bumblebee Conservation Trust, the Woodland Trust and WWT.
 His work has also featured locally on the Exmoor Radio Show, Tone FM, West Somerset Radio and The Voice.

 Over the last few years, he has embarked on a number of conservation-focused projects exploring the narrative potential of wildlife sound recording.
 The most recent — Bumble — is being promoted by BBCT as part of an ongoing series of location-based entries, following his long-term search for the sounds of all 25 UK bumblebee species.

 In his spare time, Mark creates short environmental films and audio-visual works using open-source software and modified microcomputers.
 Plastic (2016) — a film exploring oceanic plastic pollution — was selected for screening during the opening ceremony of the 2016 NaturVision Film Festival in Ludwigsberg, Germany, and received widespread praise from environmental groups such as WWF, IUCN and ORCA.